Cerebrovascular accident symptoms. How to improve poor circulation in different ways

 Treatment of impaired blood circulation is prescribed to the patient according to the following scheme:

-• elimination of the root cause;
+• eliminating the root cause;

-• increase in myocardial contractility;
+• increased myocardial contractility;

 • regulation of intracardiac hemodynamics;

-• improvement of cardiac work;
+• improvement of cardiac function;

 • oxygen therapy.